Excellence is not about eliminating pressure, it is about performing effectively alongside it

-You're here because something matters deeply to you
+You are here because something matters deeply to you

 My Story: From Player to Practitioner